 Bureau of the Fiscal Service, Treasury.

-Notice of request for information; request for comment.
+Notice of proposed rulemaking with request for comment.

-You may submit comments, identified by docket FISCAL-2019-0002, using the following methods:
+Comments on this rule, identified by docket Fiscal-2018-0001, should be submitted using the following methods:

-Instructions: All submissions received must refer to Fiscal Service and docket number FISCAL-2019-0002.
-In general, comments received will be published on www.regulations.gov without change, including any business or personal information provided.
+Instructions: All submissions received must include the agency name (Bureau of the Fiscal Service) and docket number for this rulemaking.
+In general, comments received will be published on Regulations.gov without change, including any business or personal information provided.
+Comments received, including attachments and other supporting materials, are part of the public record and subject to public disclosure.
 Do not disclose any information in your comment or supporting materials that you consider confidential or inappropriate for public disclosure.
-Comments will not be edited to remove any identifying or contact information.

 Start Further Info